-Asian Outreach Project
+Asian Outreach Center

 Many of our clients speak very little – if any – English.
 Our staff speaks Cantonese, Mandarin, Toisanese and Vietnamese.
 We also hire interpreters for other Asian languages as needed to serve our clients.